 - Respiration problems

 We fully understand if looking at that long list of negatives doesn’t inspire you.

 There’s some good news, though: heroin withdrawal is quite quick, and we’ll explore that timeline right now.

 Heroin Withdrawal Timeline

 You can expect the first symptoms of heroin withdrawal to occur anywhere from 6 to 12 hours after your last dose.
-Known as the comedown period, this is when the drug’s euphoric effects are dwindling.
+Known as the comedown period, this is when the euphoric effects of heroin are dwindling.

 For most users, these effects peak during days 1 to 3 of sobriety.
 Side effects can start diminishing toward the end of the first week of detox.
 This is because heroin is a short-acting opioid, meaning that it will kick in quickly, but it also leaves your bloodstream quickly.